shanedg/trshcmpct/discord/README.md

 Discord server is failing to start and `test:cypress` step is then running until timeout.
 This isn't what I thought at first glance: `ERR_IMPORT_ASSERTION_TYPE_FAILED`.
-The config file somehow isn't JSON.
-Maybe `inject_secrets` is broken?
-~~Try printing `discord/lib/config.json` during Drone run.~~ Don't do this, it just prints client secrets in the Drone logs :upside-down-smile:

-> TODO: Rotate all secrets when this is settled.

 Tried `npm start` with the same node version as the Cypress image, v16.14.2 (see <https://github.com/cypress-io/cypress-docker-images/tree/master/included>)